MrPrecise/Zenva-Academy-Projects/Humble-Intro-To-Coding-2023/JavaScript-Projects-Language-Game/README.md

 Expand your JavaScript skills by building a browser-based language learning app!

-With no additional frameworks or libraries required, you’ll create a quiz-based game while learning how to dynamically integrate JavaScript into webpages, and mastering skills and systems that can be used to create a wide variety of apps and games.
+With no additional frameworks or libraries required, you’ll create a quiz-based game while learning how to dynamically integrate JavaScript into webpages, and mastering skills and systems that can be used to create a wide variety of apps and games

 **You will learn how to:**